042423-Chevron-batch/Trainer_Code/W6/angular.md

 2. Event Binding: `(eventName)="eventListener"`
 3. Attribute Binding: `[attribute]="propertyName"`

+## Making Http Requests
+- Angular provides HttpClient class (which lives in HttpClientModule) for making http calls, these return Observables, which you have to subscribe to.

+## Lifecycle Hooks
+- Components go through different life stages (from Initialization to Destory) and you can "hook" onto any of those stages to insert your own logic

 ## Services
 - *Services* are reusable pieces of *logic*.
 They don't have views associated to them!
 - Use services for: